MiyamotoAkira/website/_drafts/binding-and-assignment.md

 ---
-title: Binding and Assignment
+title: Into Adventure - Part 1 - Binding and Assignment
 date: 2015-09-09 17:00:00
 ---

 ### The starter

-This post started as an idea while preparing a presentation on moving from OOP to FP.
-I nearly didn't mention it on the presentation, and then decided to talk a bit about it.
+This was a secondary idea while creating the presentation.
+Wasn't sure if I would add it to the presentation.
+But then realized that is a quite important concept.

-The difference between binding and assignment didn't cross my mind until I was forced on FP to live without the latter (ok, some hybrid FP languages allow you to use assignment, but shouldn't be your default option)
+The difference between binding and assignment didn't cross my mind until I was forced on FP to live without the latter.
+Some hybrid FP languages (like F#) allow you to use assignment, but shouldn't be your default option if you want to actually do proper functional programming.

 ### What is binding?
 Binding is assigning some piece of code or data with a name, an identifier.
 The point of binding is to be able to easily use that piece of code or data inside the scope where the binding is used.

+The key points in the previous paragraph are identifier and scope.
+The former is about being easily able to use that piece of code or data.
+The latter indicates that the identifier only lives inside the scope where the identifier has been declared.

 ### What is assignemmt?
 Assignment is to change the value of data.
-The data is changed for the lifetime of the container of the data (that be a record, structure, object or collection)
+The data is changed for the lifetime of the container of the data (that be a record, structure, object or collection).

+To reiterate: Is a change for the full lifetime of the entity that you are changing.
+It is not limited by scope.

 ### The OOP way
 As I just mentioned, there is no clear separation on OOP languages between asignment and binding.
 Both things are mostly conflated into assignment.
 And then you don't think of the cases where is clearly binding.
 Now if you are into the theory of computing, you will already know the difference.
 But, for all OO programmers that I know personally, there is no difference.